Obtaining Benefits For Psychological / Mental Injuries

 Fighting For Your Right To Workers’ Compensation For Psychological And Mental Injuries

-Have you needed therapy, counseling, medications or other psychological or medical treatment because of work-related stress?
-Have you lost time from work because of depression, anxiety, post-traumatic stress disorder or another condition caused by stress at work?
+Have you needed therapy, counseling, medications or other psychological or mental health treatment because of work-related trauma or stress?
+Have you lost time from work because of depression, anxiety, post-traumatic stress disorder or another condition caused by trauma or stress at work?

-When Is a Stress-related Mental Injury Covered by Worker's Compensation in Michigan?
+When Is A Trauma Or Stress-Related Mental Injury Covered By Worker’s Compensation In Michigan?

-What Types of Work Comp Benefits Are Available for Depression, Anxiety or Psychiatric Illness Caused by Work-related Stress?
+What Types Of Workers’ Comp Benefits Are Available For Depression, Anxiety Or Psychiatric Illness Caused By Work-Related Stress?

 - Medical benefits consist of all reasonable and necessary medical care, including payment for medical, psychological or psychiatric treatment.
 Some types of health care which might be covered include counseling, therapy, anti-depressant medications /other prescription drugs, hospitalization and doctor visits.